 Gross Weight: 37lbs (16.8kg)

 Professional 6500 Design is unique in many ways.
 With this model, we move into the horsepower territory with a 1hp DC motor.
 The heaviest of KitchenAid stand mixers, it clocks a whopping 37lbs (6 lbs more than the Commercial mixer).
-The reason for being this one of the few mixers to come with a glass mixing bowl instead of the standard stainless steel alternative.
+The reason for being this is one of the few mixers to come with a glass mixing bowl instead of the standard stainless steel alternative.

 Gross Weight: 32lbs (14.5kg)